JY8752/dotfiles/README.md

 - Creation of symbolic links for dotfiles.
 - Management of frequently used programming languages.
 - Listing and installation of VSCode extensions.
-- Listing of Google Chrome extensions.
-- Import file for Raycast.

 We manually manage globally installed libraries for Node and Go as version management can be challenging in this repository.